-- When the location immediately after the word with the tag bit set is read.
-(Note: RPR will still point to the location after the word with the tag bit set.) - When any of the following three conditions is satisfied: - The receive queue contains only a partial frame that has not crossed the receive threshold. - The receive frame counter is zero. - No new 'enable single frame receive' is received from the NP.
+- When the RPR pointer reaches the end of a frame (tag bit = 1). - When any of the following three conditions is satisfied: - a) The receive queue contains only a partial frame that has not crossed the receive threshold. - b) The receive frame counter is zero. - No new 'enable single frame receive' is received from the NP.